EnigmaVSSUT/Induction-2023-2nd-year/Web development/README.md

 You will have 10 days to complete this task.
 Please submit your completed work by 11th April 11:59 PM.

+##Submission

+After completion of your task add a text file in task submission folder with your repo and hosted website link.

 ## Resources

 If you need any help or inspiration, here are some resources you may find useful: